nicholaslourie/opda/data/resnet/README.md

     results for ResNet18
   - **resnet18_residual.results.jsonl**: the results from retraining
     ResNet18 hyperparameter configurations with different random seeds
+  - **resnet18_ablation.results.jsonl**: the results from ablating
+    hyperparameters from the search distribution for ResNet18

 See *Data Creation* and *Data Structure* for detailed descriptions of the results within each file.